Karen Frances McCarthy: Reception

-McCarthy appeared in various print media outlets, talking about the book, grief, consciousness, and awakening, including Forbes, The Irish Times, The Irish Voice and Psychic News.
-Till Death Don't Us Part was featured in the Life After Life blog of Raymond Moody.
+It was featured in various print media outlets, including Forbes, The Irish Times, The Irish Voice and Psychic News, and in the Life After Life blog of Raymond Moody.
 She appeared on various radio shows and podcasts, including New Thinking Allowed with Jeffrey Mishlove, New Realities TV with Alan Steinfeld, Seek Reality with Roberta Grimes, Psychic Matters with Ann Theato, and The Conan Doyle Casebook.
 She also gave lectures at the Edgar Cayce Center of New York and the Sir Arthur Conan Doyle Centre in Scotland.

-The book was described by Academy Award® Nominee Juanita Wilson as "A gripping modern love story that transcends all boundaries."
-Peabody Award winner Alexandra Lipsitz was quoted as saying, "Her experiences made me believe in things I never thought I could believe in."
-Susan Shapiro, New York Times bestselling author of Unhooked & Byline Bible, wrote "It's a fascinating transformational journey that challenges all our assumptions about death."
+The book was described by Academy Award-nominated filmmaker Juanita Wilson as "A gripping modern love story that transcends all boundaries."
+Peabody Award winning documentarian Alexandra Lipsitz was quoted as saying, "Her experiences made me believe in things I never thought I could believe in."
+Susan Shapiro, New York Times bestselling author of Unhooked & Byline Bible, wrote: "It's a fascinating transformational journey that challenges all our assumptions about death."
 Author Jennifer Belle wrote, "A news reporter and former diehard skeptic, McCarthy gives us an entertaining, impeccably researched, and brilliantly written page-turner about continuing love after life, that will move, amaze, and provide deep comfort with its glorious, inspiring, and deafening ring of truth."

 It also received favorable praise from Tricia J. Robertson, former President of the Society for Psychical Research, Minister David R Bruton MBA, President Spiritualists' National Union & Principal of the Arthur Findlay College, Nancy Eubel, former co-executive director of Association for Research and Enlightenment, and Victor and Wendy Zammit, co-authors of A Lawyer Presents the Evidence for the Afterlife.

+The Re-Enchanted Ghost in Contemporary American Fiction

+In 2026, Karen Frances McCarthy published her monograph The Re-Enchanted Ghost in Contemporary American Fiction (Routledge, 2026) as part of the Routledge series on speculative fiction.
+The work examines an emerging trend of spectrality and liminality in contemporary American fiction, arguing that the ghost story has long reflected the culture from which it emerges, offering insight into human struggle, meaning, and values within a given historical moment.
+Where traditional ghost narratives often position the ghost as metaphor, plot device, or haunting presence within physical space, McCarthy explores how contemporary fiction reimagines spectrality in ways that engage wider spiritual and existential questions.

+Through a postsecular reading of four twenty first century American novels, The Lovely Bones by Alice Sebold, The Five People You Meet in Heaven by Mitch Albom, The Brief History of the Dead by Kevin Brockmeier, and Lincoln in the Bardo by George Saunders, the book develops a critical framework for examining language, form, and imagined landscapes as sites of haunting and re enchantment.
+McCarthy argues that contemporary American spectral fiction moves beyond conventional ghost narratives, opening space for renewed engagement with questions of consciousness, transcendence, and human meaning in the modern world.